 4. Encourage breaks and rejuvenation.

 For years, contact center metrics have emphasized cutting costs and increasing efficiency.
-They are easy to measure, so they’re often over-emphasized.
+These efficiency and cost KPIs are easy to measure, so they’re often over-emphasized.
 In reality, we should be less concerned with speed, and more concerned with how our agents and our customers feel at the end of each interaction.
-Agent satisfaction is the most important metric you’re not tracking.
-Putting agents first and focusing on their well-being means you’re adequately measuring your agent experience.
-The agent experience score gives you a way to measure your agents’ overall wellbeing, so you know where to improve their experience.

 6. Use bots to eliminate time-consuming tasks.

 Bots are here to stay.
 And they’re here to help.
-Use AI and bots in your contact center to eliminate waste and make your agents more efficient.
+Use automation and bots in your contact center to eliminate waste and make your agents more efficient.
 Bots aren’t here to eliminate humans.
-They’re here to give people more time to BE human and help them become more efficient and successful.
-They can monitor customer interactions and handle simple questions like “How do I reset my password?” without needing a human to intervene.
-You’ll have more closed cases, and your agents will have more time to give to your customers.
+They’re built to give people more time to BE human, improving our efficiency so we have time to focus on solving more complex problems.

 7. Stop zero-tolerance policies.

-Strict, zero-tolerance policies eliminate trust.
+Strict, zero-tolerance policies in your contact center crushes employee trust.
 When breaks are monitored down to the second, or missing a shift means losing their job, agents work in fear.
 Life isn’t black and white.
 Agents are humans, and life happens.
 Set expectations, but don’t be overbearing and lose your agent’s trust.
 When agents don’t feel trusted, they’re not empowered to use their best judgment to make decisions.
-Your customers need agents who are ready to make snappy, accurate decisions.
-And YOU need agents who are going to be the best possible face of your company.
+Your customers need agents who are ready to make snappy, effective decisions to solve their problems.
+And YOU need agents to be the best possible face of your company.